Draven0331/PeePee/JUICY_STUFF.md

  ## DSCP CONVERSION

-     if you are trying to figutrr out DSCP, multiply the number thry give you by 4
+     if you are trying to convert DSCP, multiply the number they give you by 4.

+     ex)
+        DSCP = 24

+          24 * 4 = 96